contentful/slash-developers/docs/javascript/index.md

 This demo project starts with a static HTML page and replaces the placeholder content with dynamic content retrieved from the Contentful Delivery API.
 Check the webinar.<br>
 [Watch Webinar](/blog/2014/07/22/contentful-webinar-content-delivery-api)<br>
 [View on GitHub](https://github.com/contentful/cdn-webinar-store-demo)

-## Tools and Framework Integrations

-These third-party libraries are **not officially supported** by Contentful and may be incomplete.
-If you want to include your own libraries on this list open a pull request that matches.<br>

-### Angular-Contentful
-An AngularJS library to access the Contentful Content Delivery API<br>
-[View on GitHub](https://github.com/jvandemo/angular-contentful) - **This library is not officially supported**